This page explains how to set up Forseti for local development.

 To enable your service account to collect G Suite data, follow the steps in Enabling G Suite Access.

-For Forseti to have access to read data from your GCP environment, you will need to assign roles to the Forseti service account or to your Google user.
+For Forseti to have access to read data from your GCP environment, you will need to assign the roles below to the Forseti service account or to your Google user.
+It is recommended that you assign roles to the service account, especially if you run Forseti in multiple environments.

 Granted at the organization level